 Want to see good behavior in children?
-Model the behavior you want them to do.
+Model the behavior you want to see in your child.
 Here’s why it’s the most effective technique.

 Let’s say I had to choose between two options.
 The first is giving my kids advice but no action.
 The second is not saying anything but doing what I want them to do.